Shomron Ben-Horin

-Shomron Ben-Horin (שומרון בן-חורין; born 1968) is an Israeli physician, a co-founder & Chief Medical Officer of Evinature, and professor of medicine at the Tel-Aviv University.
+Shomron Ben-Horin (שומרון בן-חורין; born 1968, Tel Aviv) is an Israeli physician, a co-founder & Chief Medical Officer of Evinature, and professor of medicine at the Tel-Aviv University.

-Shomron Ben-Horin was born and raised in Tel Aviv, Israel.

 He received his MD from the Hadassah School of Medicine of the Hebrew University of Jerusalem before completing his gastroenterology training at Sheba Medical Center in Tel Aviv.

 Medical career

 Ben-Horin is the chief of the Gastroenterology Department at Sheba Medical Center, Israel.
 He was previously Director of the inflammatory bowel disease service at the Sheba Gastroenterology Department.

 He was a postdoctoral scientist in the laboratory of human immunology at NewYork-Presbyterian Hospital, and in 2015, was an adjunct professor of medicine at the 1st Affiliated Hospital of Sun Yat-sen University, Guangzhou, China.

 After his successful trial on CurQD for patients with ulcerative colitis, Ben-Horin founded Evinature with his research partner, Nir Salomon in 2020.

 Professional organizations

 Ben-Horin is the president of the Israel IBD Society.
-He has served as Associate Editor of the Journal of Crohn's & Colitis (JCC) and is currently a member of the editorial board of Gut (journal) and the Scientific Committee of the European Crohn's & Colitis Organization (ECCO).
+He has served as associate editor of the Journal of Crohn's & Colitis (JCC) and is currently a member of the editorial board of Gut (journal) and the Scientific Committee of the European Crohn's & Colitis Organization (ECCO).

-He has also served as a member of the steering committee of the Israeli Gastro Association and is the Director of IBD Passport, a web-based global support program for traveling IBD patients.
+He has also served as a member of the steering committee of the Israeli Gastro Association and is the director of IBD Passport, a web-based global support program for traveling IBD patients.